MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 ## Distinguish UI elements captured on virtual desktops

-Capturing elements in UI elements in virtual desktops works the same way as in physical machines.
+Capturing UI elements on virtual desktops works the same way as on physical machines.
 The generated selectors of windows and UI elements are the same, independently of whether they've been captured on a physical machine or a virtual desktop.
 You can find more information regarding UI elements and selectors in [Automate using UI elements](ui-elements.md).

-To distinguish the UI elements captured in virtual desktops, check the visual indications and the tree structure in the UI elements pane.
+To distinguish the UI elements captured on virtual desktops, check the visual indications and the tree structure in the UI elements pane.

-UI elements captured on a Citrix virtual desktop are located under a **Citrix** parent, while the UI elements captured in a virtual machine connected through RDP are located under an **RDP** parent.
+UI elements captured on a Citrix virtual desktop are located under a **Citrix** parent, while the UI elements captured on a virtual machine connected through RDP are located under an **RDP** parent.

 Every individual virtual desktop has its own tree, while numeric prefixes allow you to distinguish virtual desktops of the same type.